vansh-seth/Design-Analysis-of-Algorithms/Practicals/Practical-8/Readme.md

 ## Code Implementation
 Refer to the provided code for an implementation of the knapsack problem solution in c.
 The code efficiently calculates the maximum value achievable within the given constraints.

+## Complexity Analysis

+### Time Complexity: \( O(N \log N) \)
+The time complexity arises from two main operations:
+1. Calculating the ratio of value to weight for each item, which requires traversing through the array of N items once, resulting in \( O(N) \).
+2. Sorting the items based on their ratios in descending order using merge sort, which has a time complexity of \( O(N \log N) \).

+Thus, the overall time complexity is \( O(N \log N) \).

+### Space Complexity: \( O(N) \)
+The space complexity primarily stems from the additional space required during the merge sort algorithm for arranging the ratios in descending order.
+As we need to store the ratios for each item, the space complexity is \( O(N) \).

+## Conclusion
+In the fractional knapsack problem, the goal is to maximize the value of the knapsack without exceeding its capacity.
+This is achieved using a greedy approach that sorts the items based on their value-to-weight ratios and iteratively adds them to the knapsack.
+The time complexity of the solution is \( O(N \log N) \), and the space complexity is \( O(N) \).

+This approach provides an efficient solution to the fractional knapsack problem, making it suitable for scenarios where maximizing value within weight constraints is essential.